sketchbuch/review-tuxedo-pulse-15-gen1/README.md

 I haven’t felt any real heat from the laptop even when playing games, although admittedly I haven’t tried playing for a long time yet.
 I also need to develop but I imagine the fan will start then from time-to-time - even my MacBook does this and so did the InfinityBook.

 When just watching YouTube or Netflix there is no fan so you can watch films in peace.
 When there really is no ambient noise I can sometimes hear a slight clicking sound which doesn’t really bother me.
-I’m not sure what this is or if it can be stopped but the InfinityBook did this occasionally too.
+I’m not sure what this is or if it can be stopped but the InfinityBook did this occasionally too. **I have since discovered the cause of this is the [USB ports when on battery](https://www.reddit.com/r/tuxedocomputers/comments/liyzip/usb_ports_on_pulse_15/).**

 This laptop would be perfectly usable in an office environment and wouldn’t bother anyone who was working nearby.